 Note the spelling of Albuera rather than Albuhera which is the Spanish spelling.
 Badajoz is the nearest city which controls the region.

-In the centre of the Memorial is a replica of the Army Gold Medal.
+In the center of the Memorial is a replica of the Army Gold Medal.
 It is gold on a blue/maroon/blue ribbon with two bow clasps and a buckle clip.
 Engraved "ALBUHERA" it is in a gold band inscribed "Major William Collis Spring".
 Major Spring fought with distinction at the Battle of Albuhera and was awarded the Army Gold Medal after the battle.
 He commanded the 2nd battalion from 1811 to 1814.
 Spring was promoted to lieutenant-colonel on 4 June 1813, and took command of the 57th Foot's 1st Battalion in 1815.
 Following the victory of the Allied armies at the Battle of Waterloo, Spring's battalion was part of the 16th British Brigade of Wellington's army of occupation in France.
 Spring retired from the army in 1819 and was appointed Deputy Lieutenant of Kerry.